HenryCowan/EMG-Gaming/Hardware/README.md

 ---

 **The ADS1115 has the potential to read 4 input channels.
-However, only two of these channels are utilised per components to maintain a high rate of sampling within each channel.**
+However, only one of these channels are utilised per device to maintain a high rate of sampling within each channel.**